RuiCarneiro/DistributeVideo/README.md

     "script-torrent-done-enabled": true,
     "script-torrent-done-filename": "/path/to/your/program/copy/run.sh",

 This will make run.sh to run on each torrent file download complete (inclusing seeding).
+But also, remember that DistributeVideo will run blind to what transmission-daemon is doing, so it's a good idea to store the files being downloaded, but not completed, in a different path:

+    "incomplete-dir-enabled": true

+And set the `"incomplete-dir"` to a directory you would like to be used.

-Please remember that the script will run as the same user as `transmission-daemon` uses.
+Please remember that the script will run as the same user as `transmission-daemon` uses, so make sure that that user can read and write in the necessary folders.

-## What you're trying to do, isn't that illegal?

-First, no.

-Second, don't give me the talk, where I live, most of the TV shows that I watch aren't legally avaliable.
-Netflix does exist, but the catalog is very poor and late, and the price doesn't reflect that.

 ## Thanks